SimplePlanes

 SimplePlanes is a simulation video game developed and published by the American indie studio Jundroo LLC.
 SimplePlanes followed the release of SimplePhysics and SimpleRockets and preceded Juno: New Origins (formerly SimpleRockets 2) and SimplePlanes VR.
 The game was first released on Mac OS X and Microsoft Windows and was ported to iOS and Android later.
-It was released onto Steam on 17 December 2015 after going through the Steam Greenlight process.
+It was released onto Steam on 17 December 2015 after completing the Steam Greenlight process.
 The game received mixed reviews from users and video game reviewers, with the main downfalls mentioned the most being the "slippery controls" and the graphical design.
-However, it is known for its innovative, though sometimes complex, building mechanics.
-From 2014 until 2023, SimplePlanes has got 12 updates (1.1 - 1.12, excluding minor updates, such as bug fixes).
-The latest version, v1.12.200 beta, was released in September 2023.
+Regardless, it has garnered an online community, many of whom are attracted to its versatility.
+From 2014 until 2023, SimplePlanes has received 12 major updates and numerous bug fixes and patches.
+The latest version, v1.12.206, was released in May 2025.
+Exact user statistics are not available, but there are at least 500,000 registered users on the game's website, responsible for the creation of almost 1 million aircraft.

 Gameplay

-In SimplePlanes the player is able to build aircraft, and other contraptions using the materials and objects provided.
-Players can additionally use XML modifications (save editing) on their creation.
-Planes (or other creations) created by the community can also be downloaded from the SimplePlanes.com website, which has social-network like features: player profiles with their creations, aircraft rating via upvotes, forums, and a gallery of all designs.
+In SimplePlanes the player is able to build aircraft, vehicles, and other contraptions using a small but versatile selection of parts.
+Creations are saved in the form of XML files, meaning that players can modify their crafts beyond the limits imposed by the game.
+Creations can be uploaded to or downloaded from SimplePlanes.com, a social-network-like website that allows players to upload their aircraft to public profiles, rate other players' creations through upvotes, discuss the game via forums, and browse a gallery of other players' designs.

-In SimplePlanes, parts can be reshaped by the player to make the complex curves of any aircraft.
-The fuselage block allows to set a cross section, corner style (hard corners or different variations of curved ones), length and offsets of a fuselage section, and the fuselage can smoothly blend between different cross-sections.
-The sections can be hollow, or feature intakes, cones and side cuts.
+In SimplePlanes, parts can be reshaped by the player to create the complex curves of any aircraft.
+The fuselage block is a cross-section with customization of corner style (hard corners or different variations of curved ones), length and offsets, and the fuselage can smoothly blend between different cross-sections.
+Sections can be hollow or solid and can feature intakes, cones and side cuts.
 Players specify the wingspan, chords and offsets of a wing section.
-Control surfaces can be customized and be bound to different inputs.
-Aerodynamics, weights and fuel volumes will be automatically updated when parts are modified.
+Control surfaces can be customized and bound to different inputs or Funky Trees expressions.
+Aerodynamics, weights and fuel volumes are automatically updated when parts are modified.